SKA-ScienceDataProcessor/algorithm-reference-library/docs/arllib_goals.rst

 Algorithms to be defined
 ------------------------
 The following list gives an initial set of algorithms to be defined.
-It is more important to have the overall framework in place expeditiously then to have each algorithm be state-of-the-art.
+It is more important to have the overall framework in place expeditiously than to have each algorithm be state-of-the-art.

+   - Simulation

+      - Station/Antenna locations
+      - Illumination/Primary beam models
+      - Generation of visibility data
+      - Generation of gain tables

    - Calibration

       - Calibration solvers

+         - Stefcal

       - Calibration application

+         - Gain interpolation
+         - Gain application

       - Self-calibration

    - Visibility plane

       - Convolution kernels

          - Standard
          - W Projection
          - AW Projection
          - AWI Projection

       - Degridding/Gridding

+         - 2D
+         - W projection
+         - W slices
+         - W snapshots

+      - Preconditioning/Weighting

+         - Uniform
-    - Preconditioning
+         - Briggs

    - Visibility plane to/from Image plane

       - DFT
       - Faceting